-The birth of a child is a special and happy time.
+The birth of a child is a special time.
 Unfortunately, babies are sometimes injured during birth due to medical mistakes.
-Some birth injuries resolve quickly, while others result in the need for lifelong care or, in some tragic circumstances, the death of the child.
-Regardless of the severity of your baby’s birth injury, you shouldn’t have to navigate your emotions and the law all on your own.
+Some birth injuries resolve quickly, while others bring lifelong medical consequences.
+Regardless of the severity of your baby’s birth injury, you shouldn’t navigate the law on your own.

 - Cerebral palsy

 - Erb’s palsy resulting from brachial plexus injuries